 If a child misses his or her school’s clinic date, parents/guardians may take them to any health department location for an influenza vaccine.
 Please see the sidebar on the right for contact information and directions to our locations.

-We will offer flu vaccinations in some elementary and middle schools as well as child care facilities.
-A detailed schedule will be available on this web page soon.
+We will offer flu vaccinations in some elementary schools, as well as at select child care facilities.

 Change to Flu Shot